Mattds825/fav-emoji-generator/README.md

 - click 'generate' button to download a zip file of all the needed icon sizes
 - provide manifest file
 - provide html code and allow copy to clipboard
+- user can choose if they want the full zip with the manifest or only the favicon.ico file

 ## Resources and Technologies